SAP/PyRFC/README.md

 - Pre-built portable Linux wheels must not be distributed with embedded SAP NWRFC SDK binaries, only private use permitted

-- [Build from source](http://sap.github.io/PyRFC/build.html) is supported on all [platforms supported by SAP NW RFC SDK](https://launchpad.support.sap.com/#/notes/2573790).
+- [Build from source](http://sap.github.io/PyRFC/build.html) is supported on all [platforms supported by SAP NWRFC SDK](https://launchpad.support.sap.com/#/notes/2573790).

 ## Prerequisites

 ### All platforms

-- SAP NW RFC SDK C++ binaries must be downloaded (SAP partner or customer account required) and [locally installed](http://sap.github.io/node-rfc/install.html#sap-nw-rfc-library-installation).
-More information on [SAP NW RFC SDK section on SAP Support Portal](https://support.sap.com/en/product/connectors/nwrfcsdk.html).
-Using the latest version is reccomended as SAP NW RFC SDK is fully backwards compatible, supporting all NetWeaver systems, from today S4, down to R/3 release 4.6C.
+- SAP NWRFC SDK C++ binaries must be downloaded (SAP partner or customer account required) and [locally installed](http://sap.github.io/node-rfc/install.html#sap-nw-rfc-library-installation).
+More information on [SAP NWRFC SDK section on SAP Support Portal](https://support.sap.com/en/product/connectors/nwrfcsdk.html).
+Using the latest version is reccomended as SAP NWRFC SDK is fully backwards compatible, supporting all NetWeaver systems, from today S4, down to R/3 release 4.6C.

-- Build from source on macOS and older Linux systems, may require `uchar.h` file, attached to [SAP OSS Note 2573953](https://launchpad.support.sap.com/#/notes/2573953), to be copied to SAP NW RFC SDK include directory: [documentation](http://sap.github.io/PyRFC/install.html#macos)
+- Build from source on macOS and older Linux systems, may require `uchar.h` file, attached to [SAP OSS Note 2573953](https://launchpad.support.sap.com/#/notes/2573953), to be copied to SAP NWRFC SDK include directory: [documentation](http://sap.github.io/PyRFC/install.html#macos)

 ### Windows